Online casino gaming licences - how they work and what you should know

-There are several different measures that online casinos take to provide for this – you can read more about them in our casino guide for beginners or frequently asked questions (FAQs).
+There are several different measures that online casinos take to provide for this – you can read more about them in our casino guide for beginners.
 Regulators work with other bodies to test the robustness of online casinos' age verification policies and procedures.

 Online casinos must provide the option of self-exclusion to players who would like to take active steps to limit or stop their gambling.
 Self-exclusion is a feature present in licensed online casinos that allows players to disable their online player account for a select period of time.
 The self-exclusion time window can range from one day to several months.
 Players can also close their account permanently if they so wish.
 Players should be able to opt for self-exclusion and put it into force instantly through the online casino's website.
 Adequate support for players seeking self-exclusion should also be available for online casinos to be granted a licence.

 Online casinos must undertake to implement systems and processes appropriate to their business that counter money laundering and terrorist financing.
 These systems and processes need to be regularly assessed, and online casinos are required to engage with law enforcement bodies and the regulators to single out suspicious activity.

 Although they shouldn't be regarded as an indicator of excellent quality or security, online casino licence holders must comply with the Gambling Commission's technical standards and requirements.
 These are related to the gaming software that online casinos use, which is subjected to a testing strategy before the game is officially released.